Harry45/Harry45.github.io/_posts/2016-10-15-Sampling-From-Any-Distribution.markdown

 excerpt:
 ---

-<p align="justify">`{% raw %}{% raw %}{% endraw %}`testOne of the recent topics which I had to study was how to sample from any distribution.
+<p align="justify"><code>scipy</code>One of the recent topics which I had to study was how to sample from any distribution.
 While this seems to be a trivial question, Google did not help me much, although I did also try to post the problem on <a href="http://stackoverflow.com/questions/40263486/drawing-random-samples-from-any-distribution">stackoverflow</a>!</p>

 <h2>Using Scipy</h2>